 9 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference to the Crown Law Department is to be read and construed as a reference to the Department of Justice.

 Under the Public Sector Management Act 1994 departments can be established and named.
-At the time this reprint was prepared, the designation of the department known as the Department of Justice had been altered to the Department of the Attorney General and the Department of Corrective Services is established.
+At the time this compilation was prepared, the designation of the department known as the Department of Justice had been altered to the Department of the Attorney General and the Department of Corrective Services is established.

-10 As at the time of this reprint the person designated as the Commissioner for the purposes of the Act is known as the Commissioner for Consumer Protection (see Gazette 18 August 2006 p.
+10 As at the time of this compilation the person designated as the Commissioner for the purposes of the Act is known as the Commissioner for Consumer Protection (see Gazette 18 August 2006 p.
 3372).